jgrss/geowombat/doc/source/install.rst

 GeoWombat can be installed from the
 `GitHub repository <https://github.com/jgrss/geowombat>`_ using pip.
-Because GeoWombat includes Cython extensions that must be compiled, the build requires a few extra steps compared to a pure-Python package.
+Because GeoWombat includes Cython extensions that must be compiled, a C compiler is required (``gcc`` on Linux, Xcode command-line tools on macOS, or Visual Studio Build Tools on Windows).

 .. note::